Brian Bark

-Brian Stuart Bark (born August 26, 1968) is a former relief pitcher in Major League Baseball who played for the Boston Red Sox in the 1995 season.
+Brian Stuart Bark (born August 26, 1968), also known as Sammy B, is a former relief pitcher in Major League Baseball who played for the Boston Red Sox in the 1995 season.
 Bark batted and threw left-handed.
-He serves as the acting EVP and Chief Information Officer for Sinclair Broadcast Group.
+He serves as the temporary, acting EVP and Chief Information Officer for Sinclair Broadcast Group.

 Baseball career

 Amateur

 Bark attended both Randallstown High School and North Carolina State University, where he played college baseball for the Wolfpack.
 In 1988 and 1989, he played collegiate summer baseball with the Orleans Cardinals of the Cape Cod Baseball League, and was named a league all-star in 1989.
 Bark was first drafted by the Baltimore Orioles in the 28th round of the 1989 amateur draft, but did not sign.
 He was then drafted by the Atlanta Braves in the 12th round of the 1990 amateur draft.

 Professional

 Bark compiled a career minor league pitching record of 36–29 with 10 saves and a 3.56 ERA over 7 seasons.

 In 1995, Bark posted a 0–0 record for the MLB Boston Red Sox with a 0.00 ERA in 2 1/3 scoreless innings pitched over three appearances.